General terms and conditions

-VIII.
+IX.
 Transport workflow / Check-in, check-out

 (1) Check-in is carried out as follows: The customer reports its vehicle ready for handover at the terminal on the agreed date. the customer is assigned a parking space, to which it has to deliver the cargo unit.
 The customer itself is obligated to deliver the cargo unit to and park it securely at the point assigned by the terminal, in particular to detach the semi-trailer.
 The customer must ensure that the cargo unit, in particular the detached semi-trailer is properly and safely secured and all the specific safety measures that safeguard the parked cargo unit in particular from tipping over, overturning, etc. have been properly implemented.